HomeOfAviSynthPlusEvolution/L-SMASH-Works/AviSynth/README.md

                 For instance, if you prefer to use the 'h264_qsv' and 'mpeg2_qsv' decoders instead of the generally used 'h264' and 'mpeg2video' decoder, then specify as "h264_qsv,mpeg2_qsv".
 The evaluations are done in the written order and the first matched decoder is used if any.
+                The LWLDECODER variable can be used to see what decoder is used.
             + prefer_hw (default : 0)
                 Whether to prefer hardware accelerated decoder to software decoder.
                 Have no effect if 'decoder' is specified.